Building Inclusive Community

 Use the week before classes start to allow students to introduce themselves to you and one another.
 This time can be crucial for building relationships and ensuring students know you are thinking deeply about how to effectively organize the class.

 Communicate with students prior to the first class

 - Send a welcome email or welcome video to introduce yourself and share your background.
 Openness on your part early on will help students feel like the classroom is inviting.

-- Address concerns you have about the online format and make it clear that you want to work with the students to mitigate these.
+- Address concerns you may have about the class and make it clear that you want to work with the students to mitigate these.